squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 = 0.4.1 =

-0.4.1 includes an emergency bugfix for PHP5 websites.
-If you are running PHP5 we strongly recommend that you upgrade to PHP7!
+0.4.1 includes an emergency bug fix for PHP 5 websites.
+If you are running PHP 5 we strongly recommend that you upgrade to PHP 7!

 = 0.4 =

 0.4 adds the option to disable the magic URL modifier that was introduced in v0.3.7, or to modify it to include your own site's branding.
 We also have a new shortcode: tablinks.

 = 0.3.9 =
-0.3.9 offers an important bugfix that could affect certain types of links in your website.
+0.3.9 offers an important bug fix that could affect certain types of links in your website.
 We strongly recommend you upgrade immediately.

 = 0.3.8 =
 In 0.3.7 it became possible to link to specific tabs, toggles and accordions!
-0.3.8 offers a small bugfix to that feature.
+0.3.8 offers a small bug fix to that feature.

 = 0.3.7 =
 In 0.3.7 it is now possible to link to specific tabs, toggles and accordions!

 = 0.3.6 =
-A couple of new features (ability to use a theme rolled theme stored outside of the plugin!), some bug fixes and version bump for WP4.5
+A couple of new features (ability to use a theme rolled theme stored outside of the plugin!), some bug fixes and version bump for WP 4.5

 = 0.3.5 =
-Minor bugfix and version bump for WordPress 4.4
+Minor bug fix and version bump for WordPress 4.4

 = 0.3.4 =
-Emergency bugfix to prevent stripping of paragraphs / breaks
+Emergency bug fix to prevent stripping of paragraphs / breaks

 = 0.3.3 =
 Version bump for WP 3.9 + introduction of icons in tabs